ashleyyeah/HFT-Job-Search/FinalProject.md

   - Webscraping:
     - Utilized Python web scraping tools for relevant data sources mentioned in **Project Description**.
   - Data Formatting
-    - Utilized [Reconcile-csv](https://okfnlabs.org/reconcile-csv/) in order to format and recognize companies under different names and create unique ID's for the **SQL Database** to sort by.
+    - Utilized [Reconcile-csv](https://okfnlabs.org/reconcile-csv/) in order to compare and recognize the same companies under slightly different names
+    - Used Python functions and Pandas to aggregate data from all sources into combined csvs with unique ID's, which are used by the **SQL Database** to sort by.

 ***
 ## Git Repo Layout:
   - Backend:
     - contains the file app.py which manages all the custom queries to the SQL database based on the search parameters of the Frontend.
   - Companies, Company_role_skills, Company_role_specs, H1b_CSV, Roles, SEC_CSV:
-    - contains the raw and cleaned, formatted data of the SQL database.
+    - contains jupyter notebooks that contain processes used to extract and compile the corresponding csv, as well as the raw and cleaned, formatted data of the SQL database in csv format.
   - Indeed_scraping:
     - contains a web scraping python file for the indeed website to retrieve data about FinTech job opportunities.
   - Interface: